Informational only. Not medical advice.INFORMATIONAL PLATFORM ONLY — NOT MEDICAL ADVICE, DIAGNOSIS, OR TREATMENT

 Liraglutide shares 97% homology with native GLP-1 and binds to the GLP-1 receptor to stimulate glucose-dependent insulin secretion, suppress glucagon release, slow gastric emptying, and reduce appetite via hypothalamic signaling.
 A C16 palmitic acid modification enables non-covalent albumin binding, extending its half-life to approximately 13 hours and supporting once-daily subcutaneous dosing.

-The SCALE Obesity and Prediabetes trial (Pi-Sunyer et al., NEJM 2015; PMID 26132939) demonstrated ~8% body-weight loss with Saxenda 3.0 mg over 56 weeks, and the SCALE Diabetes trial (Davies et al., JAMA 2015; PMID 26284720) showed 6.0% weight loss in adults with type 2 diabetes.
-The LEADER cardiovascular outcomes trial (Marso et al., NEJM 2016; PMID 27295427) showed a 13% reduction in major adverse cardiovascular events in type 2 diabetes with established CVD or high CV risk.
-A pediatric Phase 3 trial (Kelly et al., NEJM 2020; PMID 32233338) supported Saxenda's approval for adolescents ≥12 years.
+The SCALE Obesity and Prediabetes trial (Pi-Sunyer et al., NEJM 2015; PMID 26132939) demonstrated ~8% body-weight loss at 3.0 mg daily over 56 weeks, and the SCALE Diabetes trial (Davies et al., JAMA 2015; PMID 26284720) showed 6.0% weight loss in adults with type 2 diabetes.
+The LEADER cardiovascular outcomes trial (Marso et al., NEJM 2016; PMID 27295427) demonstrated a 13% relative reduction in major adverse cardiovascular events in type 2 diabetes with established CVD or high CV risk.
+A pediatric Phase 3 trial (Kelly et al., NEJM 2020; PMID 32233338) supported Saxenda's FDA approval for adolescents ≥12 years with obesity.
+While less effective than newer GLP-1 agonists for weight loss, liraglutide has the longest track record and most extensive real-world safety data.
+The daily dosing requirement is its main disadvantage versus weekly semaglutide.

 This platform provides informational tools only, not medical advice.
 This information is for educational purposes only.
 Consult a licensed provider.